smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 [^lost_finale]: This is one of the reasons series finales for long-running, 'story' driven shows so often fail to satisfy their fans (e.g., Lost, Game of Thrones)

-[^pots_plinths]: I don't necessarily embrace the strong-form of this assertion.
-'Pots on plinths' is still a problem when we think about novelty in the context of sculpture.
-One could reasonably argue that a disembodied medium like film truly does have a larger possibility space for novelty than a (currently, mostly) physically-constrained medium like musical theatre.
+[^pots_plinths]: Beyond aesthetic beauty, I would argue that achievability of artistic ends can differ by medium.
+For example, 'pots on plinths' is still a problem when we think about novelty in the context of sculpture.
+A disembodied medium like film truly does have a larger possibility space for novelty than a (currently, mostly) physically-constrained medium like musical theatre.

 [^space_opera]: It's important to note that the opportunities here differ by medium and narrative goals though.
 Dinosaurs and space operas are likely better left to the wizards of ILM or Weta.